Fault & Liability

-This is where employer liability comes in, which a Los Angeles personal injury law firm can assist you with understanding and better evaluating your case.
+This is where employer liability comes in, which a personal injury law firm can assist you with understanding and better evaluating your case.

 Employers tend to make excellent defendants, as they have “deep pockets” compared to most individual defendants — in other words, employers tend to have substantial insurance coverage and valuable assets with which to cover the losses suffered by the injured plaintiff in the case.
 Additionally, the employer may be more willing to settle the case early to avoid the business disruption and potential brand damage caused by extensive litigation.

 So, if you’ve been injured by an employee, you should be looking at ways in which to involve their employer.
 Under what theories can you loop an employer into your personal injury lawsuit?
-Let’s take a closer look with the help of our expert Los Angeles personal injury lawyers.
+Let’s take a closer look with the help of our expert personal injury attorneys.

 So, what happens if you — the plaintiff — are also at-fault for your own injuries?
 This can cause quite a bit of confusion for injured plaintiffs, as they wrestle with concerns over whether they are still entitled to recover damages.

 In California, injured plaintiffs are still entitled to recover damages even if the court finds them partially at-fault for their own injuries, though the recoverable damages amount may be reduced in accordance with their contribution of fault.
 These situations are more common than many plaintiffs realize.
 In an accident scenario, it’s not always clear how fault will be distributed given the circumstances.